-Officers and Contractors can get confidential, independent advice from the charity Protect on 020 3117 2520 .
-Their website is at Protect - Speak up stop harm (protect-advice.org.uk)
+Officers and Contractors can get confidential, independent advice from the charity Protect on 020 3117 2520.
+Their website is at Protect - Speak up stop harm - Protect - Speak up stop harm (protect-advice.org.uk)

 You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns.